 4 Lessons Jobber Learned While Growing Their Marketing Team

 At Jobber, we understand that our customers have a lot on their plates.
-They’re running fast-paced home service businesses in industries ranging from lawn care, to pressure washing, to residential cleaning, to carpentry, and they have customer requests, employee payroll, providing for their families, and much more on their minds.
+They’re running fast-paced home service businesses in industries ranging from lawn care to pressure washing, to residential cleaning, to tree removal, to carpentry.
+They have customer requests, employee payroll, providing for their families, and much more on their minds.
 What’s more, their brand is often their first or last name.

-All of these realities remain unchanged since Sam Pillar and Forrest Zeisler founded Jobber in 2011 with the goal to help small service businesses become more successful.
+All of these realities remained unchanged since Sam Pillar, and Forrest Zeisler founded Jobber in 2011 with the goal of helping small service businesses become more successful.
 And that means our marketing approach has stayed the same, speaking to the very human side of running a home service business.